Skip to Content

 Large area rugs are less labor-intensive and work well, but consider sealing and finishing the concrete first.

-Garage with stone epoxy floorsIf you do nothing else to your garage floor, consider a layer of stone epoxy.
+Consider a layer of stone epoxy if you do nothing else to your garage floor.
 This will hide imperfections and improve the visual appearance of the existing floor.
 Best of all, it can be completed by an amateur in one weekend.
 You can see more man cave flooring options here.

 If you have a choice, try to install this fixture closer to the back of the garage, away from the door, where it’s darkest.
-To fill in any dark corners and make the room feel larger, add torchiere style floor lamps.
+Add torchiere-style floor lamps to fill in any dark corners and make the room feel larger.

 Next, add task lighting.
-If you’re adding a wet bar, you’ll want a wall-mounted light shining on the work area.
-For the poker table, hanging a pendant lamp overhead will ensure everyone can see their cards.
+If you add a wet bar, you’ll want a wall-mounted light in the work area.
+Hanging a pendant lamp overhead for the poker table will ensure everyone can see their cards.

 Texture the Walls in Garage